-NOTE: Second photo is a mate cut slab from the same nodule.
-It's included to show finish quality and edge detail which are identical on this slab but difficult to capture in a photo.
+NOTE: Second photo is taken of a mate slab from the same nodule.
+It's included to show edge detail and finish quality which are virtually identical in this piece but difficult to capture reliably in a photo.

 A nice, unique naturally wonderful stone collectible exclusively from Sticks-in-Stones Lapidary.